-Year 3 swim on Thursdays, and have PE on Fridays.
+Year 3 swim on Fridays, and have PE on Mondays.

 If you have any questions or would like to contact the class team please email firstname.lastname@example.org call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.

-This project runs for the second half of the Summer term.
+This project runs for the first half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are some ideas for each project, try one of these or something else project related.